-On the bend in Lone Pine Drive is a Bronze Age (2350BC - 701BC) bowl barrow, one of 3 in the village.
+On the bend in Lone Pine Drive is a Bronze Age (2350BC – 701BC) bowl barrow, one of 3 in the village.
 The barrow is a burial site for a tribal chief and is accompanied by burial goods to help with the journey to the afterlife.
 The bowl is 7ft high with a 90ft diameter.
-These barrows used to offer extensive views from higher ground across the Stour valley and beyond.
-Their importance and significance is being increasingly understood as are the rituals associated with burial.
+These barrows used to offer extensive views from higher ground across the Stour valley and beyond to the Isle of Wight.
+The importance and significance of these barrows is being increasingly understood as are the rituals associated with burials.

 5. Mags Barrow -

 This is in the front garden of number 52 Mags Barrow and can be seen from the front gate.
-The barrow is from the Bronze Age and is another bowl barrow, some 84ft in diameter and 6ft high.
-It was circled by a ditch but now infillled.
+The Bronze Age barrow is another bowl barrow, some 84ft in diameter and 6ft high.
+It was circled by a ditch but now infilled.
 It was excavated in 1924 and a number of grave goods were found.
 This barrow is on one of the highest parts of West Parley.
-Have a look at the 1900 map to see how open the area around the barrow would have been when it was first created.

 6. Parley Barrow -

 Take a short detour to the right when coming out of the end of Dudsbury Road to find another Bronze Age barrow, on the corner of Druids Close.
-This one is 104 ft across and over 9ft high.
-Another, smaller, bowl barrow was close to Parley Barrow, to the SE, but has been destroyed by housing development.
+This one is 104ft across and over 9ft high.
+Another, smaller, bowl barrow was close to Parley Barrow, to the SE, but it has been destroyed by housing development.

-The large oak trees on the lhs of Dudsbury Road show the ancient field boundary here.
-These boundary tree are found in many places across West Parley as housing development infilled existing fields and pastures but the boundaries remained.
-These can be traced back to the medieval period as many of them have distinctive kinks in them that are a feature of medieval ploughing.
-These are mainly found in fields close to the Stour.
+The large oak trees on the left hand side of Dudsbury Road follow the ancient field boundary here.
+Historic boundary trees are found in many places across West Parley as housing development infilled existing fields and pastures but the boundaries remained.
+These fields can be traced back to the medieval period as many of them have distinctive kinks in them that are a feature of medieval ploughing.
+These are mainly found in the fields closer to the Stour.

 It is very likely that some field boundaries in the village are prehistoric.